Boat surveys: an essential guide

-When you’re in the process of buying a boat (see Buying a boat: first-time buyers’ guide) and trying your best to keep costs under control, the idea of throwing a big chunk of cash at a surveyor can be quite onerous, so why should you bother?
+When you’re in the process of buying a boat and trying your best to keep costs under control, the idea of throwing a big chunk of cash at a surveyor can be quite onerous, so why should you bother?

 While many boats are no more expensive than a newish prestigious used car, it’s important to recognise there’s a significant difference in the buying process.
 A used car is commonly bought from a dealer who owns the vehicle and must therefore adhere to sale of goods legislation and will often offer a warranty as well.
 However, all but a tiny percentage of boat sales are between two private individuals where there is minimal legal protection offered to the purchaser, even if negotiations are conducted through a broker.